LIFE AND DEATH IN THE

 those days the "uttermost part of the earth" included the territories

-at the western edge of the Roman Empire, places
+at the western edge of the Roman Empire, places like the Iberian Peninsula and

 It is not known whether Paul was ever able to make his trip